ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 # Introduction

-In my home lab I have a UGREEN DXP2800 NAS.
+In my home lab, I have a UGREEN DXP2800 NAS.
 This is a 2-bay NAS.
-For my lab environment I wanted to create a Offline Depot for VMware Cloud Foundation or VMware vSphere Foundation.
-The most blogs are running an Ubuntu with Apache as webserver VM as offline depot server.
-I didn't wanted to use an Ubuntu VM as webserver.
+For my lab environment I wanted to create an Offline Depot for VMware Cloud Foundation or VMware vSphere Foundation.
+Most blogs are running an Ubuntu VM with Apache as web server.

+I didn't want to use an Ubuntu VM as web server.
 I use a small NGINX container that is running on the NAS as offline depot web server without requiring certificates.

-The VCF Download Tool (VCFDT) will be used for downloading install and upgrade VCF components.
-With the VCFDT you can enable  Update Manager Download Service (UMDS) for downloading a ESX software depot that is backwards compatible.
+The VCF Download Tool (VCFDT) will be used for downloading, installing and upgrading VCF components.
+With the VCFDT you can enable Update Manager Download Service (UMDS) for downloading an ESX software depot that is backwards compatible.

-## Webserver NGINX container configuration
+The last step is to configure the VMware Cloud Installer appliance (SDDC Manager).
+We will disable the HTTPS requirement for the Offline Depot.

+## 1. Setup the Web Server

+For the web server a NGINX container will be configured.

-- In the webportal of the UGREEN NAS perform the following steps:
+- In the web portal of the UGREEN NAS, perform the following steps:
-  - In the App Center seach for Docker and install it
+  - In the App Center, search for Docker and install Docker.
-  - Open Control Panel - Select "Terminal" and enable the SSH protocol on port 22
+  - Open `Control Panel`, select `Terminal`, and enable the `SSH protocol` on port `22`.
-- Download the vcfweb folder from my GitHub [repository]()  and transfer it in the docker file (I use [WinSCP](https://winscp.net/eng/download.php) for example on Windows)
+- Download the vcfweb folder from my GitHub [repository]() and transfer it into the docker file (I use [WinSCP](https://winscp.net/eng/download.php) for example on Windows)
-- Make a SSH connection to the NAS and perform the command 'id'
+- Make an SSH connection to the NAS and perform the command 'id'
 ```
 ibeerens@DXP2800-01:~$ id
 uid=1000(ibeerens) gid=10(admin) groups=10(admin),100(users),133(ughomeusers)
 ```

-- In the web UI of the UGREEN NAS docker
+- In the web UI of the UGREEN NAS:
   - Open Docker
-  - Copy the vcfweb folder under the docker folder
+  - Copy the vcfweb folder under the Docker folder
-  - Open Docker on the NAS and select Project
+  - In Docker on the NAS and select `Project`
-  - Select Create
+  - Select `Create`:
-    - Name = vcfweb
-    - Storage path:
     - Paste the following Docker compose file and match the `PUID` and `PGID` with the IDs from the ID command:

 ```